Skip to main content

 Spinal Cord Injury

-A 90 minute session will cover basic anatomy, prognosis and acute management strategies to positively influence rehabilitation outcomes followed by a focus on community based rehabilitation, addressing barriers and pathways across all sectors.
+This 90-minute session will cover basic anatomy, prognosis and acute management strategies to positively influence rehabilitation outcomes, followed by a focus on community-based rehabilitation, addressing barriers and pathways across all sectors.
 The session will include interactive discussions and case studies.

 By the end of this workshop, participants will be able to: